dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-ios-apps-you-purchased-through-a-volume-purchase-program-with-microsoft-intune.md

 > [!TIP]
 > Look at the **VPP Terms Status** column to see the acceptance status for each user to whom the app was deployed.

-If there are no other licenses available, the deployment will fail.
+If there are no more licenses available, the deployment will fail.

 ## To monitor Apple VPP apps
 You can monitor which VPP apps have been deployed, and how many licenses are used, from the **Apps** workspace in the **Managed Software** &gt; **Volume-Purchased Apps** node.